UMD-INST377/Group-Project-Base/README.md

 # Literature & Art Corner Database App

 ## Description
-When searching for meida of many different types, we felt as if there is a lack of representation for Asian American narratives and experiences.
-We wanted a place where we could share the different types and styles of Asian american works.
-Here users can explore the different media in an easy to use database.
-They can also leave recommendations, and go to the 1882 foundation website.
+The Literature & Art Corner Database App compiles recommendations for books, audiobooks, poetry, films, documentaries, podcasts, music, and articles related to the Asian American experience.
+When searching for media of many different types, we noticed a lack of representation for Asian American narratives and experiences.
+So, we created a place to share them.
+Here, visitors can search for literature and media related to their interests, read featured reviews, and click on a link to visit the 1882 Foundation's website.
+In the future, they will be able to give their personal suggestions for the database.

 ## Link to Website
 [https://floating-waters-77392.herokuapp.com/index.html](https://floating-waters-77392.herokuapp.com/index.html)